junsoukchoi/jchoi/content/publication/choi2022two/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "Revision submitted to *Journal of the American Statistical Association*. <br\> **[Student paper award winner of the ASA Section on Bayesian
+publication: "Revision submitted to *Journal of the American Statistical Association*. <br/> **[Student paper award winner of the ASA Section on Bayesian
 Statistical Science (SBSS)]**"
 publication_short: ""